groundh0g/fauxcabulary.org/docs/shop.md

 # Shop for Merch

 Feeling a little spend-happy?
-Check out our wares and see if anything this this collection cranks your tractor!
+Check out our wares and see if anything in this collection cranks your tractor!

 {% include hr.widget %}